benhoyt/benhoyt.github.com/writings/python-pattern-matching.md

     return self._repo[anc]
 ```

-There are quite a few cases like this where it's not a big win, but it is a small "quality of life" improvement for developers.
+There are quite a few cases like this where it might not be a huge win, but it is a small "quality of life" improvement for developers.

 ### Ansible

-[Ansible](https://www.ansible.com/) is a widely-used configuration management system written in Python.
+[Ansible](https://github.com/ansible/ansible) is a widely-used configuration management system written in Python.
 It has 217,000 lines of Python code, including tests.
 There are 1594 uses of `elif`, which again is 0.7%.

 Here are a couple of cases I saw which might benefit from pattern matching.
 First, from [`module_utils/basic.py:_return_formatted`](https://github.com/ansible/ansible/blob/61f5c225510ca82ed43582540c9b9570ef676d7f/lib/ansible/module_utils/basic.py#L1476):